 The sixth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
 The Gospel pericopes from St. Mark's Gospel describe the Feeding of the Four Thousand with seven loaves and fishes.
+This year it is also the Sunday within the Octave of SS Peter and Paul.

 At Prime psalms 117, 118i & 118ii are sung.
 Both Quicumque and the Dominical preces are omitted.